2022 Saskatchewan Shipping Laws, Regulations, Rules for Heavy Haul and Oversize Trucking Permits

 Overhang: Kingpin settings and trailer wheelbase positions are important.
 Call to clarify.

-These maximum dimensions/weights are considered routine oversize or heavy-haul trucking permits in SK.
+These maximum dimensions/weights are considered routine oversize or heavy-haul trucking permits in Saskatchewan.

 Length: Since Saskatchewan Province has no said length restrictions your overall length approval will depend on your proposed route.